noname007/blogpost/Effective_CPP.md

-	char *p = greeting; //non-const pointer , non-const data const char *p = greeting; //non - const pointer ,const data char * const p = greeting; //const pointer, non-const data
+	char *p = greeting; //non-const pointer , non-const data const char *p = greeting; //non - const pointer ,const data char * const p = greeting; //const pointer, non-const data const char* const p =greeting; // const data,const pointer

+	// if the word const appears  to the left of the asterisk ,what's pointed to is constant;if the word const appears to the right of the asterisk ,the pointer itself is constant; if const appears on both sides, both are constant
 	```